Creamy Tomato Soup

 Return the pureed soup to the pot, and add the cream.

-Garlic bread is a must for this soup:).
+Garlic bread is SO good with this soup:).
 The crunch of the bread is a perfect match for this creamy soup.
 You can also top the soup with croutons or shaved Parmesan cheese.

 - 2 Tablespoons butter

 - 1 medium onion, finely chopped, or 2 large shallots, finely chopped

 - 2 cups chicken broth, or vegetable broth

 - 1/3–1/2 cup heavy cream

 - fresh parsley and basil, to garnish